WiproOpenSource/openapphack/README.md

 Openapphack ansible roles are used in the openapphack-vm ,Similarly few sample openapphack-yoeman-generators are also included in openapphack-yoeman-generator repository which you can use.

-You need to make use of the openhack ansible roles and openhack yoeman generators and build an impressive fully functional opensource application.
+You need to make use of the openapphack ansible roles and openapphack yoeman generators and build an impressive fully functional opensource application.

-You are free to make changes to vm as long as the base box and the original bundled openhack ansible roles are present in the finally openapphack project you setup.
+You are free to make changes to vm as long as the base box and the original bundled openapphack ansible roles are present in the finally openapphack project you setup.

 #### How do you start your openapphack-project?